Japan PM Shinzo Abe embroiled in land-sale scandal

-Tokyo (CNN)An educator accused of using his political clout to curry favor with Japanese politicians, including the first family, is set to address parliament Thursday.
+Tokyo (CNN)An educator accused of using his clout to curry favor with Japanese politicians, including the first family, told lawmakers under oath Thursday that he believes political intervention helped him secure a deal to purchase land from the government.

-Lawmakers are calling on Yasunori Kagoike to testify about revelations his Moritomo Gakuen group purchased land from the government at one-seventh the price of the plot's assessed value, according to a public copy of the land sale.
+Yasunori Kagoike was called in to testify about his Moritomo Gakuen group's land purchase from the government in June.
+The group, which runs schools in Japan, paid one-seventh the price of the plot's assessed value, according to a public copy of the land sale.

-More than $7 million was lopped off for waste removal, a discount that's raised eyebrows around the country.
+More than $7 million was lopped off for waste removal, a discount that raised eyebrows throughout the country.

-The country's parliament is now looking into whether Kagoike, who has been accused of promoting extreme nationalist views, used his connections with some right-leaning politicians -- including Prime Minister Shinzo Abe -- to secure a discount for Moritomo Gakuen, which runs schools in Japan, when the land was bought in June.
+Kagoike, who has been accused of promoting extreme nationalist views, appeared in parliament to answer lawmakers' questions over whether he used his connections with some right-leaning politicians -- including Prime Minister Shinzo Abe -- to secure the discount for Moritomo Gakuen.

+Kagoike said he believes there was some sort of political intervention in the transaction because the process started moving quicker once he began asking for help.

-Abe denies any connection to the land sale, and says he'll step down if it's proven otherwise.
+Prime Minister Abe denies any connection to the land sale, and says he'll step down if it's proven otherwise.

 "I have no understanding about the details of what this school is doing," he said in a session of parliament in February.
 "I only took a brief look at their brochure."

-Abe's wife, Akie, was a prominent supporter of the planned school, serving as "honorary principal" until her abrupt resignation last month.
+Abe's wife Akie was a prominent supporter of the planned school, serving as "honorary principal" until her abrupt resignation last month.

 Her picture and title were listed on the school's website but have since taken down.

-Note: CORRECTION: An earlier version of this story misspelled Moritomo Gakuen